parkerhdavis/Cumulus/README.md

 On the Server:

 - Immich runs as a small cluster of containers: the main server, a machine-learning worker, Redis for caching, and a Postgres database with pgvector for similarity search.
 Its library and database are stored on a separate drive for capacity reasons.
 - Jellyfin similarly mounts its media from a larger capacity drive.
+- Open WebUI provides a browser-based chat interface backed by Ollama for local LLM inference.
+It can optionally connect to additional endpoints (e.g. a DGX Spark) — the Makefile resolves mDNS hostnames to IPs at startup so Docker containers can reach them.
+- Websidian is a custom-built, read-only web viewer for an Obsidian vault.
+It mounts the vault as a read-only volume and serves a React SPA with full markdown rendering, wikilink resolution, backlinks, full-text search, and a knowledge graph.
+Built with Bun, Hono, and React.

 Each host is managed independently via the Makefile (e.g. `make up droplet`, `make logs phd-server`).

 ## Quick Start